rosebychristine/freemarket_sample_60a/README.md

 - belongs_to  :user
 - belongs_to  :category
 - belongs_to  :brand
-- has_many  :likes
+- has_many  :likes  dependent: :destroy
-- has_many  :comments
+- has_many  :comments  dependent: :destroy
-- has_many  :messages
+- has_many  :messages  dependent: :destroy
 - has_one  :shipping
 - has_many  :evaluations
-- has_many  :images
+- has_many  :images  dependent: :destroy
-- has_many  :alerts
+- has_many  :alerts  dependent: :destroy
 - has_many  :orders

 ## imagesテーブル